California State University, Northridge: Research

 To support research activities for both faculty and students, CSUN built a 10,000 sqft research facility.
 Half of this building, named Lilac Hall, is currently occupied by The Health Equity Research & Education (HERE) Center, which is funded by a $22 million NIH grant to support biomedical and health equity research at CSUN in the form of the BUILD PODER program; the other half of the building houses a laser lab containing femtosecond lasers to study energy flows and electric charges in nanomaterials, with the intention to design more efficient solar energy devices and nanomaterial-based photothermal therapy for cancer treatment.
 Another major research program at CSUN is the CSUN-UCLA Bridges to Stem Cell Research program.
 This ongoing collaboration allows undergraduate students to perform research in one of 50 stem cell research labs headed by UCLA faculty.
 CSUN has also been collaborating with the Princeton Center for Complex Materials at Princeton University since 2006.
 It is also a co-founder and partner institution of the Research Center for Translational Applications of Nanoscale Multiferroic Systems (TANMS), which was established at UCLA through an $18.5 million NSF grant in 2012.
 Other institutions involved at the center include Cornell University, University of California, Berkeley, ETH Zurich, University of Texas at Dallas and Northeastern University.
 In 2019, the university received $3 million from NASA to establish the NASA Autonomy Research Center for STEAHM.
 The interdisciplinary research center will comprehensively study increasingly autonomous (IA) systems, such as artificial intelligence and automation, through the collaboration between six of the university's colleges, while also collaborating with researchers from NASA's Armstrong Flight Research Center and Jet Propulsion Laboratory.

 CSUN is also home to the San Fernando Observatory.
 It has operated this observatory since 1976 and moved the observatory from its location in Sylmar to the campus in 2016.
 The observatory mainly functions as a solar observatory, and due to its decades long operation by CSUN, has allowed hundreds of students and faculty members to collect solar data.
 The photometric images from this facility are used to determine energy changes in the sun and the data collected by this observatory are used by researchers worldwide.
-The observatory, in combination with the Donald E. Bianchi Planetarium and the stellar (night time) observatory, form the only comprehensive astronomy network in the entire California State University system.
+The observatory, in combination with the Donald E. Bianchi Planetarium and the stellar (nighttime) observatory, form the only comprehensive astronomy network in the entire California State University system.